-115.251 (a): GEO policy 5.1.2-A, page 14, section L-1 and facility policy 2019-2, page 3, last paragraph outline the agency/facility's responsibility for providing residents methods of reporting.
+115.251 (a): GEO policy 5.1.2-A, page 14, section L-1 and facility policy 2019-2, page 3, last paragraph outlines the agency/facility's responsibility for providing residents methods of reporting.
 The agency provides multiple ways for residents to privately report sexual abuse and sexual harassment and retaliation by other residents or staff for reporting sexual abuse and sexual harassment and any staff neglect or violation of responsibilities that may have contributed to such incidents.
-Residents are made aware of methods of reporting available to them in the PREA Education Manual for Residents (page 9) provided to them upon intake, on the Resident Reporting Options posters and continuously through other PREA information and brochures displayed throughout the facility.
-Residents are made aware that they can verbally inform any staff member, the Facility Director or the Assistant Facility Director/PREA Compliance Manager immediately in person or in writing and a third party can report for them.
+Residents are made aware of methods of reporting available to them through the PREA Education Manual for Residents (page 9) provided to them upon intake, on the Resident Reporting Options posters and continuously through other PREA information and brochures displayed throughout the facility.
+Residents are made aware that they can verbally inform any staff member or the Assistant Director, Programs/PCM immediately in person or in writing and a third party can report for them.
 Residents can also file a grievance and facility policy 2019-5, page 5 addresses sexual abuse grievances and emergency grievance procedures are found on pages 5 & 6.
+The majority of residents have their own cell phones and the facility has three designated non-pay phones located in the conference room, the male day room and in the hallway of the Tranquility dorm available to residents to call any of the numbers listed on the Resident Reporting Options posters.
+On the first day of the audit, the number to the Colorado DOC, TESSA and Diversus were dialed on the phone the Tranquility hallway.
+All numbers were found to be accessible.

 115.251 (b): Residents are also informed that they have options to report abuse or harassment to a public or private entity that is not part of GEO.
-They are informed they can call or write to the Edinburg Police Department, the Bureau of Prisons Residential Reentry Manager (BOP placement only) or the US Probation Officers (USPO placements only) to report sexual assault.
 In interview of the PREA Coordinator he stated, "GEO policy requires each facility to provide residents contact information on how to report abuse or harassment to an office that is not part of the agency.
 At a minimum, facilities provide the contracting agency's reporting line(s) (ICE, USMS, BOP, etc.).
 Many facilities also provide contact information for local and/or national entities capable of receiving reports of abuse or harassment.
 GEO policy requires each facility to provide residents contact information to external entities capable of receiving and immediately reporting sexual abuse and harassment to agency officials while allowing the reporting individual to remain anonymous.
 The agency continually audits each facility for compliance with PREA standards, which includes manual testing of reporting lines to ensure residents are capable of reporting incidents without entering any personally identifiable information.
 Audits are conducted by facility staff as well as corporate personnel throughout the year."
-Residents and staff interviewed were aware of resident reporting options available to them and knew reporting anonymously was an option for them.